Scouting in Texas: High Desert Council

+Based in Albuquerque, New Mexico, the High Desert Council primarily serves most of the state of New Mexico, but also serves a portion of southwestern Colorado and El Paso and Hudspeth counties in Texas.
+The council formed in 2025 following the merger of the Great Southwest and Yucca councils.

 Longhorn Council

 The Longhorn Council serves Scouts in a 23 county area of North Texas and Central Texas.
 Its headquarters is in Hurst (near Fort Worth), with an additional service center in Waco.

 Organization

 The council is organized into 12 districts: